Know before you go! Check out our Wait Times and Webcams.

 - Have not previously unsuccessfully participated in this program or any similar program in another jurisdiction five (5) years prior to the date of the application.

-- Complete and submit the DC DMV Ignition Interlock Program Application.
+- Complete and submit the DC DMV Ignition Interlock Program Application and pay the application fee.

 - Obtain and maintain High Risk Insurance.